PUBALI19/Cache-Simulator-with-Stream-Buffer-Prefetching/README.md

 # Cache and Memory Hierarchy Simulator

-A flexible, parameterized memory hierarchy and cache design simulator written in [C / C++ / Java] that models Multi-Level Cache Topologies (L1 and L2) augmented with an optional, highly configurable Stream-Buffer Hardware Prefetcher.
+A flexible, parameterized memory hierarchy and cache design simulator written in [C++] that models Multi-Level Cache Topologies (L1 and L2) augmented with an optional, highly configurable Stream-Buffer Hardware Prefetcher.

 This engine simulates the step-by-step behavior of cache allocations, evictions, hits, misses, and memory traffic tracking using real-world address traces generated from a subset of SPEC 2006, SPEC 2017, and standard microbenchmarks.